 ABS (Anti-Lock Braking System) is a system to help stop a vehicle tires from locking up and skidding.

-When a car skids it loses control of the steering and can result in an accident.
+When a car or truck skids it loses control of the steering and can result in an accident.

 While an experienced driver will usually let off the brake preventing a lock-up of the steering new or inexperienced drivers can benefit greatly from ABS systems.